 It used to be the case that when doctors detected a high PSA they would immediately recommend a prostate biopsy.
 Nowadays, slightly fewer doctors recommend that if it is just based on a PSA reading.
 Current conventional medical thinking holds that the only way to detect prostate cancer for certain is to have a prostate biopsy.

 As soon as they detect a high PSA, some doctors recommend an immediate prostate biopsy even though 75% of prostate biopsies produce a negative result.
 That means that the expense of having a prostate biopsy proves to be completely unnecessary in three cases out of four.

 Truth About Prostate Biopsy

 So why do some doctors recommend a prostate biopsy so readily as soon as they know the PSA level is raised?
 Sometimes, a biopsy is just good additional business for them.
 But the most frequent reason is that they are protecting themselves against any malpractice suit.
 Recommending a prostate biopsy is defensive medicine.

 In the event that a doctor gets a malpractice suit slapped on him for failing to detect prostate cancer, if he has recommended a prostate biopsy, that is the perfect defence.
 It doesn’t matter whether his patient accepts the recommendation or not.
 As long as he has recommended a prostate biopsy, he cannot be faulted by any court.

 In any event, I do not recommend prostate biopsy in almost all cases.
 Most doctors maintain that a prostate biopsy is harmless.
-My experience over the 15 years I have been dealing with men with rising PSA levels is far more extensive than that of any doctor.
+My experience over the 17 years I have been dealing with hundreds of thousands of men with rising PSA levels is far more extensive than that of any doctor.